-Chopsticks Put in Garbage Cart/Bin Compost Wooden Chopsticks Instead of disposing of them as waste, consider adding wooden chopsticks to your compost pile.
-They decompose more slowly than food, but will break down eventually.
+Chopsticks & Skewers Put in Garbage Cart/Bin Wooden chopsticks are separated out from garbage and composted.
+Non-wooden chopsticks are landfilled.
+To avoid creating waste, it’s best to use reusable chopsticks.
+A good alternative to putting wooden chopsticks in your garbage container is to add them to your compost pile.
+While they decompose more slowly than food, they will break down eventually.
+The compost you create in your backyard can improve your garden’s soil health and sequester carbon.
 Ways to Reduce Say "No" to Takeout Chopsticks When you get takeout, leave disposable chopsticks at the restaurant, and use reusable chopsticks at home instead.
 You can find reusable options made out of plastic, wood, stainless steel or porcelain.
+Invest in Reusable Metal Skewers Purchasing reusable metal skewers is always recommended in lieu of wooden disposable skewers to cut down on the amount of waste generated.
 Did You Know?
 Chopsticks and Deforestation China now produces over 57 billion pairs of wooden chopsticks per year.
 The demand for these disposable chopsticks results in the harvest of 3.8 million trees annually.
 Disposable chopsticks continue to be produced at increasing rates in spite of the loss of 30 percent of China’s forests in the last 50 years.
-Read more from the New York Times and Huffington Post.
+Read more from the Huffington Post.
 Edible Chopsticks?
 Perhaps the most eco-friendly chopstick is one that you can eat.
 Japanese designer Nobuhiko Arikawa of the company Rice-Design created edible chopsticks and other tableware out of baked flour, water, and salt, a combination known as sailor’s hardtack.